splunk/addonfactory-workflow-addon-release/runbooks/publish_multiple_os_images_scripted_inputs.md

-# Runbook to publish multiple images of different linux flavours and versions for scripted inputs tests
+# Runbook to publish multiple images of different Linux flavors and versions for scripted inputs tests

 Once there is new Splunk release, and [matrix](https://github.com/splunk/addonfactory-test-matrix-action) is updated, we need to make sure that Splunk images for scripted inputs tests are created and published.
 ## Steps